okchum/simple-web/README.md

 ## Nginx Configuration

-The file `./nginx-config/site.conf` is a minimal site environment for PHP.
-Modify this file please if you have specific requires.
+The file `./nginx-config/site.conf` is a minimal site configuration for PHP.
+Modify this file please if you have specific requirements.

 ## Services

 Only provide a normal php docker file.
-Change it or add a new docker file to meet your requests.
+Change it or add a new docker file to meet your requirements.

 ## License